Kardbord/CPP-Shell/README.md

 ### Introduction

-This is a bare bones command shell supporting some UNIX commands.
+This is a bare bones command shell supporting most UNIX commands.

 Built-in commands: